yusen-luan/tp/docs/UserGuide.md

 ### Viewing a student : `view`

-Views the name of a student identified by their index or student ID.
+Views detailed information and attendance records about a student identified by their index or student ID.

 Format:
 * `view INDEX` - View student by list index